If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 In addition to you making faces and singing, things to reach for, something that shines or blinks, water, a mirror, or anything that catches your baby’s attention are excellent distractions for a baby that hates tummy time.

-When I tried this, I found if I did this periodically throughout the day, especially when there were other people around or other interesting things going on, my baby would lift her head up to see what was going on.
+When I tried this, I found that if I did this periodically throughout the day, especially when other people were around or other interesting things were happening, my baby would lift her head up to see what was happening.

 4. A tummy walk